danisaiz14/NBA_Project/README.md

 | `slugOrganizationTypeFrom` | chr | The abbreviation of `typeOrganizationFrom`|
 | `locationOrganizationFrom` | chr | The country of the origin organization if this is outside the USA |

-This dataset can answer the first and the third questions.
+This dataset can answer the first question.

 ### Match Statistics Dataset